Serving: for 4 people Total preparation time: 40 minutes

 - Salt and freshly ground black pepper, to taste

-- Chopped fresh parsley, for garnish (optional)
+- Fresh chopped parsley, for garnish (optional)

 INSTRUCTIONS

-- Add the Arborio rice to the pan along with the onions.
+- Add the Arborio rice to the pan with the onions.
 Stir to coat the rice grains with oil and cook for about 1 to 2 minutes, until the rice also becomes translucent.

 - Then add a ladleful of hot broth to the pan and stir constantly with a wooden spoon until the liquid is absorbed.
-Add the broth, one ladleful at a time, stirring frequently, until the rice is creamy and cooked al dente, which will take about 18 to 20 minutes.
+Add the broth, one ladleful at a time, stirring frequently, until the rice is creamy and cooked al dente, which will take approximately 18 to 20 minutes.

-Enjoy your food !
+Enjoy your meal!